KTH/lms-activity-rooms/README.md

 ## :rainbow: Contribution guide

-The app is divided in the following components (each in one directory):

 :bulb: Quick start: run `npx madge app.js --image graph.svg` in the root of this project to get an overview of the internal dependencies.

 [env-in]: https://github.com/KTH/lms-activity-rooms/blob/master/.env.in